Accessibility Basics

 Pressbooks

-Making content accessible means making it understandable for a wide variety of people, including those with disabilities or neurodivergent characteristics, as well as second language learners.
+Making content accessible means making it understandable for a wide range of people, including those with disabilities or neurodivergent characteristics, as well as second-language learners.

 Accessibility and Accommodation